Sandinista ideology: Modern caudillo

 Fonseca made himself a modern Sandino; at times he overlooked the importance of obtaining support from the urban revolutionaries (Humberto Ortega).
 Fonseca envisioned himself as a patriot of the true indigenous Nicaragua.
 His supporters saw him as a respectful leader, inspirational, imaginative, determined, self-confident, displayed personal-magnetism and had absolute integrity.
 Where Fonseca distinguished himself from Sandino was in his emphasis on education for the peasantry.
-When Sandino was assassinated his revolutionary thought died with him.
+When Sandino was assassinated his revolutionary thoughts died with him.
 In the case of Fonseca, he had put so much work into making a "collective will" and consciousness among the peasantry that the Sandinista Revolution was able to survive and thrive after Fonseca's death in battle.
-The Sandinista political thought was so deeply enshrined in the peasants that the Somoza forces could not bring an end to the revolt by simply killing revolutionary leaders.
+The Sandinista political thought was so deeply enshrined in the peasants that the Somoza forces could not bring an end to the revolt by simply killing any revolutionary leaders.